github/opensource.guide/sustaining/healthy-communities.md

 [^6]: [What is the Truck Factor of Popular GitHub Applications?
 A First Assessment](https://peerj.com/preprints/1233.pdf)

-As you build a community of engaged and thoughtful people, you may start thinking about how to formalize their ownership in your project.
-In the next section, we'll cover some commonly asked questions around leadership and governance.
+As you build a community of engaged and thoughtful people, you may start thinking about how to [formalize their ownership in your project](../leadership/).

 ## Don't tolerate bad actors